Planetary Alignment in June 2026: Mercury, Venus & Jupiter After Sunset

 Yes.
 All three planets are naked-eye objects during this alignment.
 Mercury is the only challenging one because it appears low in the twilight sky.

-Do I need binoculars or a telescope?
+Do I need binoculars or a telescope to see the June 2026 planet parade?

 Is this a rare planetary alignment?